-- Learn more about hazing and identify the signs and symptoms of hazing.
+- Learn about and identify the signs and symptoms of hazing.
 Most students who are subjected to hazing will not report these activities for fear of retribution, isolation, or bullying.
 Look out for terms such as “initiation”, “hell week”, or even “help week”.
 Directly ask students who may be acting strangely, dressing strangely, or participating in unusual activities if they are doing so as a “rite of passage.”

 - Understand that “fitting in” is an important part of being human.
 We all want to be part of a group, and this particularly applies to teenagers and young adults.
 You may experience resistance if you try to stop hazing behavior, but most schools and organizations do have an anonymous reporting system.
 If you suspect dangerous hazing, take time to make a call.
 It can’t hurt to initiate an investigation.

 - If you see a student who may have participated in binge drinking, eating restriction, or another type of physically dangerous hazing behavior, seek treatment immediately.
 Many of these hazing behaviors are initiated under the misconception that every young person is 100% healthy.
 Even strong and agile athletes can have underlying heart conditions or undiagnosed ailments, such as diabetes, colitis, or blood clots, which makes many of these initiation rites potentially deadly.

-1.Chaney, M. Hazing on School Campuses: What Parents and Students Need To Know.”
+1 Chaney, Michelle, MD.
+“Hazing on School Campuses: What Parents and Students Need To Know.”
 StopHazing.
 N.p., n.d.
 Web.
 30 June 2017.

 2 Kathy, Caudill.
 “What is Hazing?”
 NFHS.
 N.p., 24 July 2014.
 Web.
 30 June 2017.